tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 It allows us to talk formally about how the runtime of an algorithm grows as the input grows.

-n = number of operation the computer has to do can be: f(n) = n f(n) = n^2
+n = number of operations the computer has to do can be: f(n) = n f(n) = n^2
 f(n) = 1

-f(n) = could be something entirely different !
+f(n) = could be something entirely different!

 ![](./assets/ece920b.png)